Sherlock Holmes (1989 radio series)

 Sherlock Holmes is the overall title given to the BBC Radio 4 radio dramatisations of the complete Sherlock Holmes stories, with Bert Coules as head writer, and featuring Clive Merrison as Holmes and Michael Williams as Dr Watson.
 Together, the two actors completed radio adaptations of every story in the canon of Sherlock Holmes between 1989 and 1998.

 The episodes were not originally broadcast under an overall title, and aired in series with the same titles as the novels or short story collections that the episodes were adapted from.
 For instance, the first two episodes were based on the novel A Study in Scarlet and aired under that title on BBC Radio 4's Classic Serial programme.

 Episodes of the series are available on CD as well as downloads, and are occasionally rebroadcast on BBC Radio 4 Extra.

+From 2002 to 2010, Coules produced a follow-up series of original stories entitled The Further Adventures of Sherlock Holmes.
+Merrison returned as Holmes, whilst Watson was played by Andrew Sachs following Williams' passing.

 Production

 The BBC decided to produce radio adaptations of all sixty Sherlock Holmes stories by Arthur Conan Doyle due to the success of a 1988 radio adaptation of The Hound of the Baskervilles.
 David Johnston produced and directed the production, which was adapted by Bert Coules, and starred Roger Rees as Sherlock Holmes and Crawford Logan as Dr. Watson.

 For the complete series of adaptations, Clive Merrison was cast as Holmes and Michael Williams as Watson.
 Both of the first two dramatisations of the series, adaptations of A Study in Scarlet and The Sign of the Four, were produced by David Johnston and directed by Ian Cotterell.
 Enyd Williams produced and directed the adaptation of The Valley of Fear and the 1998 version of The Hound of the Baskervilles.
 Each of the fifty-six short story adaptations were produced and directed by either Enyd Williams or Patrick Rayner.
 The head writer for the series was Bert Coules.
 The other writers were David Ashton, Michael Bakewell, Roger Danes, Robert Forrest, Denys Hawthorne, Gerry Jones, Peter Ling, Vincent McInerney and Peter Mackie.

 The broadcast of the last dramatisation, the 1998 version of The Hound of the Baskervilles, marked the first time that the same two actors had played Holmes and Watson in dramatisations of all sixty stories on radio or any other medium.
 This was not accomplished again until 2016 when the American radio series The Classic Adventures of Sherlock Holmes was completed.
 It had almost been accomplished in the 1930s radio series The Adventures of Sherlock Holmes in which all but one of the stories (The Valley of Fear) were adapted.

 Bert Coules wrote a book about the radio dramatisations of the Sherlock Holmes canon.
 The book, titled 221 BBC, also includes information about the follow-up BBC radio series The Further Adventures of Sherlock Holmes.